 (2) Other modifications.

-(b) When a vehicle is older than seven years or has more than seventy thousand miles on the odometer, RSC may authorize modifications on unmodified vehicles and additional modifications for previously modified vehicles only when the previous and new modifications are relatively minor and the vehicle is in excellent condition, as inspected and reported by a certified mechanic.
+(b) When a vehicle is older than seven years or has more than seventy thousand miles on the odometer, OOD may authorize modifications on unmodified vehicles and additional modifications for previously modified vehicles when the previous and new modifications are relatively minor and the vehicle is in excellent condition, as inspected and reported by a certified mechanic.
 The following modifications are considered to be relatively minor:

 (i) Those items covered in paragraph (A)(1) of this rule (manual hand/foot controls), spinner knobs, and simple extension modifications of secondary controls described in rule 3304-6-06 of the Administrative Code including shift lever, park brake, turn signals, hazard lights, washer/wiper, ignition, lights, dimmer, seat adjustment, HVAC controls, and door locks.